South Carolina HVAC License: How to Become an HVAC Contractor in South Carolina

 HVAC professionals are in demand in South Carolina.
 There are literally thousands of job postings for HVAC technicians on online job boards for the state.
 With hot, humid summers and winters that can see temperatures below freezing, it is no wonder that climate control systems are essential there.

-There are over 376,800 Heating, Air Conditioning, and Refrigeration Mechanics and Installers in the United States, according to the U.S. Bureau of Labor Statistics, and 5,530 work in South Carolina.
-That number nationwide is expected to grow 4 percent from 2019 to 2029 — adding more than 15,000 of these skilled workers to the ranks.
+There are over 394,100 Heating, Air Conditioning, and Refrigeration Mechanics and Installers in the United States, according to the U.S. Bureau of Labor Statistics, and 5,700 work in South Carolina.
+That number nationwide is expected to grow 5 percent from 2021 to 2031 — adding more than 20,000 of these skilled workers to the ranks.
+That growth rate is expected to be ever so slightly higher in South Carolina — projected at 6%, according to CareerOneStop, the U.S. Department of Labor’s job search website.
 And, according to the Associated General Contractors of America, contractors are hiring.
-In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. had unfilled hourly craft positions on June 30, 2020.
+In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. had unfilled hourly craft positions like plumbers, electricians, and HVAC technicians.

 » Want to grow your HVAC business?
 Click here to get a demo.